BTAA-Geospatial-Data-Project/UMedia/README.md

 2. Read the `bbox_lookup.csv` file and extract the **System Identifier** and its **Coordinates** only to a dictionary.
 Some values may have leading or trailing spaces, so that we need to remove the spaces by using the `strip()` method.

-3. Cleaning data will be the most important process, since the format from the `bbox_lookup.csv` are four `degree, minute, second` coordinates connected together by some characters like `/` and `--`.
-For example: `(E 12°00'--E 48°00'/N 57°00'--N 47°00').` We need to do the following cleanup steps before store into a new lookup dictionary:
+3. Cleaning data will be the most important process, since the coordinates values from the lookup sheet have 2 different formats of **Degree, Minute, Second** coordinates concatenated together which represent the same coordinates order by **West, East, North and South**.
+For example: `W0931944 W0931137 N0450304 N0445324; (W 93°19\'44"--W 93°11\'37"/N 45°03\'04"--N 44°53\'24")`.
+We need to do the following cleanup steps before store into a new lookup dictionary:
-    - So first of all, we will use the `clean_coords()` function to remove the parentheses and the trailing period, and separate it into 4 coordinates individually:  `E 12°00'`, `E 48°00'`, `N 57°00'` and `N 47°00'`.
+    - So first of all, we will use the `clean_coords()` function to choose the first format of DMS `W0931944 W0931137 N0450304 N0445324` and separate them into `w,e,n,s` individually.

     - Next, continue using the `parse_dms()` function to parse each coordinate into `direction, degree, minute and second` separately.